stopsopa/tsdi-lite/README.md

 ## with Typescript

-Here is the bunch of code demonstrating all what this library offers
+Here is the bunch of code demonstrating all what this library offers.
+Just an example demonstrating registering class and functional services.

 ```ts
 import { DependencyInjection } from "tsdi-lite";